TDarkShadow/iheartnewvegas/main.md

 Overhaul of New Vegas's raider factions, balancing their loot and adding more of them to fight.

 Additional files to install:
 - [**JSawyer Ultimate - Mojave Raiders Patch**](https://www.nexusmods.com/newvegas/mods/62933).
-Resolves conflicts between a handful of leveled lists contained in JSawyer Ultimate and Mojave Raiders, and ensures that raiders spawn with .22LR rounds when using Varmint Rifles, to reflect JSawyer Ultimate's ammo change.
+Overrides **JSUE**'s edits to Raider/Fiend leveled lists, and ensures that raiders spawn with .22LR rounds when using Varmint Rifles.

 [**Mojave Wildlife**](https://www.nexusmods.com/newvegas/mods/64638)
 Adds hundreds more leveled, vanilla-friendly creature spawn points throughout the whole Mojave, based off unused vanilla leveled lists.
 All spawn points are meticulously hand-placed and distributed as evenly and fairly as possible.